-Previously we outlined how to scrape text-based data with Python.
-Throughout the tutorial we went through the entire process: all the way from installing Python, getting the required libraries, setting everything up to coding a basic web scraper and outputting the acquired data into a .csv file.
-In the second installment, we will learn how to scrape images from a website and store them in a set location.
+Previously, we outlined how to scrape text-based data with Python.
+We‘ve showcased the entire process: from installing Python and the required libraries to coding a basic web scraper and outputting the acquired data into a CSV file.
+If you're unfamiliar with web scraping or want to learn more, check out our article on what is web scraping and how to scrape data from a website.
+In this second installment, you’ll learn how to extract images from a website and store them in a desired location.

-Before scraping images please consult with legal professionals to be sure that you are not breaching third party rights, including but not limited to, intellectual property rights.
+Before scraping images, please consult with legal professionals to be sure that you aren't breaching third-party rights, including but not limited to intellectual property rights.

-Of course, scraping image URLs into a list is not enough.
-We will use several other libraries to store the content of the URL into a variable, convert it into an image object and then save it to a specified location.
-Our newly acquired libraries are Pillow and requests.
+Of course, web scraping image URLs into a list isn’t enough.
+You’ll need to use several other packages to store the content of the URL into a variable, convert it into an image object, and then save it to a specified location.
+The Pillow and requests libraries will do this job.

-Additionally, we will use built-in libraries to download images from a website, mostly to store our acquired files in a specified folder.
+Additionally, we’ll use built-in Python packages, such as io, pathlib, and hashlib, to download images from a website and store them in a specified folder.

 import pandas as pd